Bald Eagle Valley

 The valley runs from Port Matilda down to Lock Haven, and it includes most of the Bald Eagle Area School District and Bald Eagle Township.
 Bald Eagle State Park is in the valley; the park includes the Joseph Foster Sayers Reservoir around Howard, a prominent topographic feature formed by damming Bald Eagle Creek.

-Principal towns in the Bald Eagle Valley
+Geography

+The Bald Eagle Valley borders the Nittany Valley to the south, Moshannon Valley and Allegheny Plateau to the northwest, and the West Branch Susquehanna Valley to the northeast.

+History

+The valley is named for Chief Woapalanne, also known as Chief Bald Eagle, of the Munsee subtribe of the Lenape.

+Municipalities

 From southwest to northeast, downstream along Bald Eagle Creek: